Deepikapalanisam/React_dictionary/README.md

 To use the app, simply type a word in the search bar to retrieve its definitions, synonyms, antonyms, and example sentences.

-## Credits
-- The dictionary app was created by [s-shemmee](https://github.com/s-shemmee).
-- The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

 "# React_dictionary"